cywhale/argo/README.md

    pip install path\to\odbargo_app.tar.gz
    ```

-3. Start the application after installation:
+3. Start the application after installation (*in virtual environment if it exists*):
    ```cmd
    odbargo_app
    ```